2025-08-26 10:21:57

 Efflux | PbrA (P1B-type ATPase); ZntA can export Pb(II) in some bacteria.[19] |

-Nutritional immunity is a defense mechanism where the host limits the availability of lead (Pb) to pathogens and harmful organisms by sequestering it in less toxic forms.
-Lead, which competes with essential metals like calcium, zinc, and iron, is stored primarily in bones and teeth, where it mimics calcium and binds to hydroxyapatite, acting as a long-term reservoir.
-During periods of bone turnover, lead is released into the bloodstream, and metallothioneins, small proteins that bind metals, help sequester lead in non-toxic forms, reducing its bioavailability.
-The blood-brain barrier prevents lead from entering sensitive brain tissues, and the intestinal mucosa helps limit its absorption into circulation.
-Additionally, iron and calcium-binding proteins, such as ferritin, bind to lead in the bloodstream, further reducing its potential for toxicity.
+Nutritional immunity is a defense mechanism where the host limits the availability of lead to pathogens and harmful organisms by sequestering it in less toxic forms.
+Lead, which competes with essential metals like calcium, zinc, and iron, is stored primarily in bones and teeth, where it mimics calcium and binds to hydroxyapatite, acting as a long-term reservoir.[20]
+During periods of bone turnover, lead is released into the bloodstream, and metallothioneins, small proteins that bind metals, help sequester lead in non-toxic forms, reducing its bioavailability.[21]
+Iron and calcium-binding proteins, such as ferritin, bind to lead in the bloodstream, further reducing its potential for toxicity.[22]
 These mechanisms work together to reduce lead’s toxic effects on the body, protecting against its neurotoxic, renal, and cardiovascular impacts.

 Host Factor | Microbial Consequence for Metal-Dependent Enzymes or Growth |